-- Obtaining, distributing, or communicating examination materials prior to the scheduled examination without the consent of the teacher; - Providing information to another student during an examination; - Obtaining information from another student or any other person during an examination; - Using any material or equipment during an examination without consent of the instructor, or in a manner which is not authorized by the instructor; - Attempting to change answers after the examination has been submitted: - Unauthorized collaboration, or the use in whole or part of another student's work, on homework, lab reports, programming assignments, and any other course work which is completed outside of the classroom; - Falsifying medical or other documents to petition for excused absences or extensions of deadlines; or - Any other action that, by omission or commission, compromises the integrity of the academic evaluation process.
+- Obtaining, distributing, or communicating examination materials prior to the scheduled examination without the consent of the teacher; - Providing information to another student during an examination; - Obtaining information from another student or any other person during an examination; - Using any material or equipment during an examination without consent of the instructor, or in a manner which is not authorized by the instructor; - Attempting to change answers after the examination has been submitted; - Taking an examination by proxy.
+Taking or attempting to take an exam for someone else is a violation by both the student enrolled in the course and the proxy. - Unauthorized collaboration, or the use in whole or part of another student's work, on homework, lab reports, programming assignments, and any other course work which is completed outside of the classroom; - Falsifying medical or other documents to petition for excused absences or extensions of deadlines; or - Any other action that, by omission or commission, compromises the integrity of the academic evaluation process.